 My head shifted from looking at the ground to the inebriated group of black men lounging on the corner.
 “I…I’mmm…headin’ to…” Before I even had the chance to roll the words off my tongue, one cut me off.

 “KEEP WALKIN…I SAID…KEEP FUCKIN WALKIN…ain’t nobody care about your white ass…get da fuck outta here boy, before sometin happens…you know what it is…”

-My feet kept marching forward as my head stuck glued to their fake silver chains, oversized t-shirts and sagging jeans.
-Didn’t they know in prison that meant you were down?
-I broke free and tilted my head back to the street, walking further and further away, my ears catching glimpses of laughter, and antagonizing phrases trying to provoke me.
+My eyes gawked for a split second at their fake silver chains, oversized t-shirts, and sagging jeans, didn’t they know in prison that meant you were down?
+I broke free of staring, and marched forward, walking further and further away.
+My ears caught glimpses of laughter, and antagonizing phrases trying to provoke me, but I ignored them.

 “Fuckin’ pussy ass mo’fucker…that what I tought…KEEP WALKIN…shiiiiittt…bitch.”

-This wasn’t some college party where a drunk kid threw a punch and I beat his ass.
-I stood there as a pariah in a crime district, where my color skin was not accepted, surrounded by gangs and groups of men five deep.
-People probably got shot and stabbed every day here.
-Security bars lined store windows with bulletproof glass shielding clerks from potential harm and here I tramped through all the muck.
-My eyes caught glimpses of handshake drug deals going down, along with a lot of people just standing around staring at me with beady eyes of disapproval.
-I just kept on walking counting the miles down until my destination.
+Security bars protected store windows with bulletproof glass shielding clerks from potential harm and here I tramped through it all wishing I was somewhere else.
+My eyes caught glimpses of handshake drug deals, along with many people standing around, staring at me with beady eyes of disapproval.
+I just kept on walking, counting the miles down, until my destination.

 “Nah kid, where ya comin’ from?”

 “HUNTSVILLE, ALABAMA….daymmmm…how you get all the way to deez parts?”